ejriffer/DATA-211-Final-Project/README.md

 ![Players Highest Status by Year](https://user-images.githubusercontent.com/74326062/166969509-51fc101d-d027-4b78-9809-adc9c65ddf3e.png)

 Based on the above graphs you can see that a majority of the players from each recruit year do not progress past college.
+2004 has the most players that made it past college at 39, regardless of how good they were in the NBA.
+1999 is second with 38 players the progressed past college, and 2007 is third with 37 players.
 The year with the most 'allstars' is 2004 with 7.

-EXPAND ON DIFFERENT HIGH POINTS IN THE DATA
+2002 and 2007 are the next highest at 4 'allstars'.
+So, from this graph we have some evidence that the recruit class of 2004 has the largest number of at least somewhat successful NBA players.

 ## Statistical Categories by Year